Lupo-CPE315-Spring20/cpe-315-lab-1-piku-eelting/README.md

 My lab is complete

 ###### How to compile
-1. gcc -0 piku piku.s
+1. gcc -O piku piku.s
 2. ./piku